malkherb/bitcoin_data_prediction/README.md

 %matplotlib inline

-### Project Overview:
-**Problem domain:**

-An analysis on Jupiter on Bitcoin Historical Data.**

-**Project origin and dataset:**

-The raw data was downloaded directly from djrmarques at Kaggle.

-### Strategy:
+### About the Project:

-First, I will preprocess the data, build a model, optimize it, then use it to predict the future price changes.
-In addition, I will use the hostrical data to answer several questions including:
+Preprocess the data, build a model, optimize it, then use it to predict the future price changes.
+In addition, This project will use the hostrical data to answer several questions including:

-Can we predict the change % of Bitcoin price tomorrow using the collected data set ?
+1- Can we predict the change % of Bitcoin price tomorrow using the collected data set ?

-Is Bitcoin price likely to increase or decrease in the coming years?
+2- Is Bitcoin price likely to increase or decrease in the coming years?

-Which date had the most trading volume?
+3- Which date had the most trading volume?

-How is the trading volume during the Weekends versus Weekday?
+4- How is the trading volume during the Weekends versus Weekday?

-Which months during Bitcoin history has the highest increase % and which one has the lowest decrease %?
+5- Which months during Bitcoin history has the highest increase % and which one has the lowest decrease %?

 ### File Descriptions